Muschamp Rd

 Special Beer with Special Brewers

-I was invited to a “foodie” event a the Stone Brewing Tap Room in Shanghai and low and behold one of the people who runs it may have read this very blog post.
+I was invited to a “foodie” event a the Stone Brewing Tap Room in Shanghai, which I think has since closed.
+But while there I met someone who ran it and they may have read this very blog post.
 I may have even got a free beer sample out of this blog posting.
 I may even return to the Stone Brewing Tap Room in the next two weeks for yet another event and to try the food, hopefully they have a burger.
-I also managed to pass my CFA exam and am actively searching for a new job, so that is my focus now along with improving my resume.
+I also managed to pass my final CFA exam and am actively searching for a new job, so that is my focus now along with improving my resume.
 I definitely had a few beers to celebrate passing the exam, but I’m trying to lose weight.
-However, tomorrow night I must go networking at yet another venue I’ve never been to before.
+So tomorrow night I must go networking at yet another venue I’ve never been to.
 I realize I haven’t tried every bar in Shanghai, I also realize I did not include a photo of every beer I’ve ever drank in Shanghai, you can leave you complaints and suggestions below.

 Leave a Reply